-The beauty of a cocktail like the Jungle Bird is that it is greater than the sum of its parts.
+The Jungle Bird’s beauty is greater than the sum of its parts.
 It is like a musical chord: When in-tune, or balanced, it is one sound, or note, with much depth and complexity.
-The Jungle Bird is exactly that; a perfect harmony of rum, lime juice, pineapple juice, Demerara syrup, and bitter Campari.
+The Jungle Bird is exactly that: A perfect harmony of rum, lime juice, pineapple juice, Demerara syrup, and bitter Campari.

-The recipe was discovered by tiki cocktail expert Jeff “Beachbum” Berry who published it in his book Intoxica and cited The New American Bartender’s Guide by John J. Poister in 1989 as the original source.
+Tiki cocktail expert Jeff “Beachbum” Berry first discovered the recipe.
+Berry published it in his book Intoxica, citing John J. Poister’s The New American Bartender’s Guide in 1989 as the original source.
 The cocktail was created in 1978 in the former KL Hilton’s Aviary Bar in Malaysia, and was later brought back into vogue by ex-New York City Giuseppe Gonzalez.
+Now, the Jungle Bird has established itself as a modern classic that deserves to be drunk for the whole summer.

 The Jungle Bird maintains the complexity of the tropical drink genre, but uses simple ingredients that are all easily purchased at your local grocery store.
 It’s sophisticated and affordable.